Gunshot say rewind, spin say the man forward, You want more Cubby you got more Cubby. More Brat, more ice, more Malc, more everything!

 This 28-year-old Chicago/Colorado climber is one of the world's top female boulderers, with multiple 8B+/V14s to her credit.
 Yet she flies under the radar, deciding to avoid the harsh glare of self promotion on social media.
 Let's hear what she's all about!

-Taylor Parsons came to prominence in the climbing world about a decade ago when, as Chris Webb-Parsons, she was one of the world's strongest boulderers with a string of cutting-edge outdoor and competition performances.
-Parsons soon after fell out of climbing and, after years of dark struggles, has now transitioned into mum-of-three, Taylor.
+Taylor came to prominence in the climbing world about a decade ago when, as Chris W-P she was one of the world's strongest boulderers with a string of cutting-edge outdoor and competition performances.
+TP soon after fell out of climbing and, after years of dark struggles, has now transitioned into mum-of-three, Taylor.

 The story contains graphic detail and lots of laughs.